The Millionaire Mind surveys more than 1.300 millionaires to understand how they think, what they do and what they did to achieve what they achieved.

 Indeed many millionaires were rather average.
 And they were judged not good or smart enough to get into the top schools and professions.

-My Note: don’t diss school though.
+don’t diss school though.
 Keep in mind that 90% of them had a degree.
-You could easily wonder how many of them would have become millionaire without that degree?
+You could easily wonder how many of them would have become a millionaire without that degree?

 A degree is not just a piece of paper and classroom knowledge.
 It’s also an opportunity to live on your own, socialize, date and make a defining life experience.